 With this level of control, you can activate only the modules you need, reducing server stress and thereby increasing your site’s performance.

 Astra 2.0 - Revamped Customizer

 One of the major changes in the new customizer is easier access to customization options.
 You’ll have to do less clicking and scrolling.
-You might’ve also noticed that some options are now accessible by clicking the pencil or edit icon.
+You might have also noticed that some options are now accessible by clicking the pencil or edit icon.

-This greatly lessens the clutter in the customizer interface and makes for a better user experience.
+This lessens the clutter in the customizer interface and makes for a better user experience.

-Below, you can see the great difference between the old and the new customizer for the color settings.
-The one with the “pencils edit” icons is the new one and the other is the older one.
+Below, you can see the stark difference between the old and the new customizer for the color settings.
+The one with the “pencils edit” icons is the new version.

-Notice how much screen space is needed by the older one.
+Notice how much screen space is needed to use the older version.